BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/script/integer-division.md

 The above operations follow [C](https://en.wikipedia.org/wiki/C_(programming_language))-style integer division semantics.
 For a given `numerator` and `denominator`, if `OP_DIV` returns `quotient` and `OP_MOD` returns `remainder`, the following relation be true: `numerator = quotient * denominator + remainder`.
+This allows for both negative quotients and remainders.

-The following example may provide clarity:
+The following examples may provide clarity:

     OP_DIV  5  2   ->   2
     OP_MOD  5  2   ->   1